Dream, Believe, Achieve: A life-changing experience for Kelly Clinch

 Following her graduation, Kelly was offered a full-time housekeeping position at the Mercure Townsville.

-Outside of work, Kelly is now studying for her SIT50416 Diploma of Hospitality with Allara Learning.
+Outside of work, Kelly is now studying for her SIT50416 Diploma of Hospitality Management with Allara Learning.

 Furthermore, Kelly is feeling a lot healthier since she decided to quit smoking and now rarely drinks alcohol.

-Click on the button below to download this student profileDownload student profile
+Click on the button below to download this storyDownload student story

 Since the club’s inception in 1995, the North Queensland Toyota Cowboys have navigated the highs and lows of professional sport to emerge as a strong contender within the National Rugby League competition and a cornerstone of the North Queensland economy.
 Local community programs and initiatives are a key part of the clubs identity.